 Download the latest source code including all dependencies from Github.
 Open Door Logistics Studio is licensed under an LGPL licence.

-3rd June 2017.
+3rd June 2017 - How to build a realtime vehicle route optimiser.
 We’ve published a white paper describing the development of ODL Live - our commercial real-time route optimiser system for on-demand services - last mile deliveries, taxis and mobile workforce scheduling.
 Download the paper from here.

 Pre-built Graphhopper road network graph for the United Kingdom, to use with time and distance generation in capacitated clustering module and vehicle routing module, available here.
 To find out how to build the file for other countries, see our advanced configuration tutorial.
 The old file format UK road network graph, for ODL Studio 1.3.3 and earlier, is available here.